saivarma10/apiflowmonitor/README.md

-# apiflowmonitor
+# Api Flow Monitor
-The project allows you to define an api transaction to run in a frequency based manner , so that your api validations becomes easy
+The project allows you to define a workflow of API transactions that run in a series.
+Each API call can dynamically use variables derived from the responses of previous steps.
+You can set a frequency for these transactions, simplifying your API validation tasks and automating repetitive processes.

 ![My Image](docs/architecture/arch.png)